Kartik2127/Project-Manas/README.md

 ---

 ## Getting Started
 This project is currently in the initial setup phase.
-To get a local copy, you can make a  clone of the repository.
+To get a local copy, you can make a  clone of the repository on your setup.

 ## Project Goal
 Our goal is to finish the Work in 4 weeks and build a scalable and robust platform that can help many.